zebader/cozy-places-ironhack-module2-project/README.md

 - **Profile - Main page** - As a user I want a screen where I can check my places and personal information and add new favorite places.
 - **Add favorite place** - As a user I want to add my favorite places to my profile
 - **Favorite places - List** - As a user I want to see the list of places I can add that match my query and add one.
-- **Search by location** - As a user I want to search for a location and see all the matches with my favorite places and if I don´t have matches, see similar places.
+- **Search by location** - As a user I want to search for a location and see all the matches with my favorite places .
 - **Add matches** - As a user I want to look for a place and add a match with my favorite places or a new other that I can search and compare.
 - **Place profile** - As a user I want to check the place profile and from there add it to my favorites, match it with other or search similar places to this place in other locations.